All images © Yashica

 Here’s a video they released at the time.

 Common criticisms of Yashica digiFilm

-Much of the criticism I’ve seen of the Yashica Y35 has been a straight dismissal of the concept.
+Much of the criticism I saw of the Yashica Y35 was a straight dismissal of the concept.
 It’s stupid.
 It’s pointless.
 It’s pretend film.

-I’ve seen some aspersions cast on the complete strangers who backed the project too.
+I saw some aspersions cast on the complete strangers who backed the project too.
 Idiots.
 Hipsters.
 People pretending to shoot film.
-I do get the pretend film thing.
+I get the pretend film thing.
 I really do.
-I just prefer to think differently about it; about what this is rather than what it isn’t.
+I just preferred to think differently about it; about what this was rather than what it wasn’t.

-Someone shooting with the manual settings their phone isn’t pretending to shoot on a DSLR.
+Someone shooting with the manual settings on their phone isn’t pretending to shoot on a DSLR.
 They’re actually shooting on their phone.
-I’m not going to be pretending to shoot film with the Yashica Y35.
-I’m going to be actually shooting with a digital camera.
+I’m not going to be pretending to shoot film with the Yashica Y35, when I finally get round to it.
+I’m going to be actually shooting with a weird digital camera.

-A common question I’ve seen regarding this too is “why wouldn’t someone just pick up an old film camera and shoot some actual rolls instead?”
+A common question I saw regarding this too is “why wouldn’t someone just pick up an old film camera and shoot some actual rolls instead?”

 For me, the answer is that I have, and I’ll continue to do so.
-That doesn’t mean I can’t try this thing too.
+That doesn’t mean I can’t also try this thing.

 For the other idiots, hipsters and pretend film shooters, I don’t know.
 Maybe they have too.
 And if not, maybe they just don’t want to.
 Or maybe in the future they will.